Sabrinas Organizing

 2. It saves you money.
 No one wants to purchase more uniforms and outfits if they absolutely do not have to.

 4. You empower your children and show them that organizing is useful and important.
-Organizing with your kids shows them the importance of doing this task now instead of an action one does to repair a disorganized space after the fact. =)
+Organizing with your kids shows them the importance of doing this task now, rather than taking action to repair a disorganized space after the fact. =)

 5. It makes the closet easier to maintain.
 When a closet is organized, you can easily modify it when the child gets older and changes their hobbies and activities.